SoarGroup/Soar/CONTRIBUTING.md

 Third-party patches/pull requests are great for Soar.
 Soar is a very complicated Artificial Intelligence Framework and not everything we want to do gets done.
-However, by using pull requests, people can help contribute to Soar and improve it in ways which we cannot.
+However, by using pull requests, people can help contribute to Soar and improve it in ways that we cannot.
 We want to make it easy to contribute to Soar, even though there are parts, such as the Kernel, which are very hard to contribute to.
 In order to make this possible, there are a few guidelines that we need